pingswept/me30-website/content/notes/discriminatory-design.md

 **Part B.** Share your findings across the three technologies.
 Discuss the question:
 (need to add compare/contrast question here, something about discriminatory benefits/burdens at three different levels or spheres of impact )

+After discussion, post your answer in the Canvas quiz for today's activity.

 **Part C.** Click the box below to read about a hypothetical design plan.
 Use stakeolder analysis (Steps 1 and 2 above) to make a recommendation about whether to proceed with this design work.

 Kindlevan robot case goes here, in expandable box

+After discussion, post your own final recommendation in the Canvas quiz for today's activity.

 **References / Where to Learn More**